10 Ways to greet and communicate in person while social distancing

 The ways we interact with others have fundamentally changed because of COVID-19.
 One of the casualties include physical greetings due to the potential of disseminating the virus.
 If hugs, handshakes, and kisses were your usual approaches, it's time to think of different ways to say "hello".

-The New Normal can be seen in the beauty industry and the fashion industry.
-Virtual events are also beginning to trend over in-real-life or physical events.
-Furthermore, emphasis on the usage of e-wallets and cashless transactions have increased.
-You also can't forget about all the video conferencing options around to help you stay connected—from Zoom to FaceTime.
+The New Normal (which to be honest, is now the Everyday Normal) can be seen in the beauty industry and the fashion industry.
+Virtual events are also trending over in-real-life or physical events.
+Furthermore, the usage of e-wallets and cashless transactions is now commonplace.
+You also can't forget about all the video conferencing options around that has helped us stay connected—from Zoom to FaceTime.

 1) The Wave-and-Smile